UC San Diego trauma surgeon says number of scooter injuries increasing

-The doctor said many who come to the medical center injured tell her, ‘I was doing something stupid.’
+On Tuesday, a scooter-related accident on Mission Beach's Boardwalk was the third to happen after two more were reported this past weekend in the same area.

+"The scooter goes flying, the person flying - people get hurt," said Doug Neary, a Mission Beach resident.

-The UC San Diego doctor was the surgeon for the Georgia man who died from a scooter fall injuries but would not talk about the case because of patient privacy concerns.
+Dr. Leslie Kobayashi, UC San Diego Medical Center trauma surgeon for the surgeon for the Georgia man who died from a scooter fall injuries but because of patient privacy restrictions could not talk about the case.

+"All of us are scrambling to find out how big of a public health concern this is going to be.
+Most of the time they say they were doing something stupid," said Dr. Kobayashi.

+Additionally, Dr. Kobayashi said she is working with Scripps Mercy and a hospital in Austin, Texas to study patterns to see if and what type of call of action to take.

 Statement from the County's Health and Human Services about electric scooter-related injuries to News 8: